Advertisement

 4. Adam Gilchrist (Australia) | 57 balls vs England

-Gilly has been a legend for Australia in the red ball format, where he bats down the order at no.7.
+Adam Gilchrist has been one of the finest openers for Australia in limited-over formats.
+Gilly has been a legend for Australia in the red-ball format, where he bats down the order at no.7.
 In this position, he has played some of the greatest Test innings for the Kangaroos.
 One such innings came against England in the 2006/07 Ashes series.
-In the third Test in WACA Perth, he scored the fastest century in Test cricket.
-Gilchrist also has the record for the 10th fastest double century in Test cricket, which he achieved against South Africa.
+In the third Test at WACA in Perth, scoring one of the fastest hundred in test cricket in just 57 balls against England.

 3. Misbah-ul-Haq (Pakistan) | 56 balls vs Australia

-Misbah has the record for scoring the fastest fifty and 3rd fastest century in Test cricket in the same innings.
+Misbah-ul-Haq has been one of the finest cricketers for Pakistan.
+He captained Pakistan across formats.
+Misbah has the record for scoring the fastest fifty in test cricket in the same innings.
 He secured this achievement in the game against Australia in Abu Dhabi.
 First, he scored a fifty in just 21 balls, then converted it into a three-figure mark in just 56 balls in 2014.
-This remains one of the iconic Test innings for the Pakistan batter.
+This remains one of the iconic test innings for the Pakistan batter.

 2. Sir Vivian Richards (West Indies) | 56 balls vs England

+Sir Vivian Richards has been one of the greatest batsman of all time.
 Viv Richards' fearless attitude, matched by his terrific stroke play, proved a nightmare for bowlers worldwide.
 He broke the long-held record of Jack Gregory for the fastest century in a test.
-He scored the fastest century in Test cricket against England in the 1985/86, which was later broken nearly two decades later by Brendon McCullum.
+He scored the fastest century in Test cricket against England in the 1985/86 series, which was later broken nearly two decades later by Brendon McCullum.

 1. Brendon McCullum (New Zealand) | 54 balls vs Australia

-The former New Zealand captain has been a sensational opener for the Kiwis; he single-handedly led the side in the 2015 ICC Men's ODI World Cup final.
+Brendon McCullum has been one of the most flamboyant batters of his era.
+He showed the world how to play aggressive cricket against the pace bowlers, especially in the powerplay.
 However, he batted lower down the order in Test cricket.
-He still created history, breaking the record of Sir Vivian Richards' decades-old record for the fastest century in Test cricket history.
-The wicket-keeper batter achieved this feat against Australia in the 2015/16 series.
+He still created history, breaking the record of Sir Vivian Richards' decades-old record for the fastest century in test cricket history.
+Brendon McCullum achieved this feat against Australia in the 2015/16 series.
 He brought up the hundred in just 54 balls in his final Test match of his career, and this was a fairy tale ending to his iconic red ball career, where he scored 145 runs off 79 deliveries, hitting 21 fours and 6 sixes.

 Frequently Asked Questions